okpunosolomon/Admira-Autonomous-Agent/docs/README.md

 ````

-Each module focuses on a specific technical or functional domain within the solution — from architecture and topic logic to automation workflows and notification schemas.
+Each module focuses on a specific technical or functional domain within the solution, from architecture and topic logic to automation workflows and notification schemas.

 ---